 Ezra Kucharz has more than 20-years experience creating, evolving, and managing a number of leading Internet properties.
-He has served as President of CBS Local Digital Media since January 2010, and oversees the online and mobile strategy for CBS Television Stations and CBS RADIO utilizing the assets of more than two dozen television and 126 radio stations.
+He has served as President of CBS Local Digital Media since January 2010.
+In this role, Kucharz oversees online and mobile strategy and all digital sales across CBS RADIO's 117 stations nationwide, and more than two dozen CBS Television Stations.

 During his tenure, Kucharz has developed a vast platform of news, sports and entertainment web destinations, bringing together the most trusted brands in media and offering visitors a truly “local” experience.
 The division’s digital offerings include live and on-demand audio and video streams, original programming, editorial features, as well as coverage of live concert events.
-Kucharz also has spearheaded the creation of several award-winning mobile applications including Radio.com, YourDay and Audio Roadshow.
+Kucharz also has spearheaded the creation of several award-winning mobile applications including Radio.com, CBS Local, PINGO and Tailgate Fan.

 Kucharz joined CBS from FiLife.com, an IAC and Dow Jones personal finance joint venture, where he served as President and General Manager of the financial question and answer platform that connected people who have personal finance questions to experts in the field.
 He led all day-to-day and strategic activities including revenue growth, new business and product development, technology, research and editorial operations.

 From 2007-08, Kucharz was Executive Vice President, North American Online and Global Platforms at Oberon Media.
 Prior to that, he held a number of senior level positions at NBC Universal, including Chief Operating Officer for iVillage following its acquisition by the media company in 2006; and Senior Vice President, Digital Innovation and Senior Vice President, Digital Media.
 As one of the first digital employees hired by NBC Universal in 2004, he was instrumental in launching the company’s digital media business unit and its broadband studio.